 Live environment: delivers an approved version of the site to customers.

 UAT (User Acceptance Testing) environment: allows developers to make the next version of the site available to editors and managers for testing and review.

 Integration environment: helps developers to try out ideas and solutions with Magnolia.

 Depending on your subscription package, the environments available to you may differ.

-For example, you may have only a single Live environment available, or only a UAT and a Live environment.
-In these cases, you can install a development snapshot directly in the Live or in the UAT environment respectively.
+You may have only a single Live environment available, or only a UAT and a Live environment.
+In these cases, you can deploy a development snapshot directly in the Live or in the UAT environment respectively.